dwojciec/debugging-lab-summit-2019/instructions/squash.md

 ## What is SQUASH ?

-[Solo.io] (https://solo.io/) created SQUASH for their use, to assist on the development of their other projects like Gloo, a Next Generation API Gateway, and Supergloo, a service mesh orchestration platform.
+[Solo.io] (https://solo.io/) created SQUASH for their use, to assist on the development of their own projects like Gloo, a Next Generation API Gateway, and Supergloo, a service mesh orchestration platform.
 Squash can be your daily friend on this journey, and for two fundamental reasons: made for cloud-native workloads and enterprise security concerns.

 ###For java developers
 Let’s take a look at the flow below, which is for debugging a Java application, for example: